SeatPlan Logo

 Frequently Asked Questions

-Finally, finish the year with the return of a much-loved classic!
-Chichester Festival Theatre's Oliver! opens in the West End this December.
-This new revival is a delight for fans, offering plenty of "Oom-Pah-Pah" as Oliver Twist searches for belonging and family in Victorian London.
+Finally, don't wait to see the return of a much-loved classic!
+Chichester Festival Theatre's Oliver! is now open in the West End.
+This new revival is a delight for fans, offering plenty of "Oom-Pah-Pah" as orphan Oliver Twist searches for belonging and family in Victorian London.

 What are the showtimes for West End Theatres?